BaptisteMounier/FCA_medianGraph/README.md

 # FCA_medianGraph

-## Blabla
+Blabla

 # Reporting
 ## Done
 * Take a unknow context
 * Convert it into a standard context
+* Create distributive context from strandard
-* Use cla2018 algorithm to convert context of first filters into distributive contexts
+** Use cla2018 algorithm to convert contexts of first filters into distributives contexts ** Merge result basically (local result of cla2018)
-* Merge result basically (local result of cla2018)
+** Merge result (optimal result of cla2018)
+*** Work on cla2018
+*** Don't work on a crown lattice
 ## To do
-* Take into account global context to do the merge
+* Adjust method to get distributive lattice of a crown from itself
-## Problem
+## Problems